The-Focus-AI/atproto-experiments/DIRECTORY_SYNC.md

 This will:
 - Upload all files recursively
-- Create a manifest file (`{directory-name}-manifest.json`)
+- Create a custom record (`ai.focus.sync.directory`) anchoring all blobs
-- Create a post with the manifest embedded
+- Create a post for discoverability referencing the record URI
+- Save a local manifest file (`{directory-name}-manifest.json`) for backup
-- Show you the Bluesky post URL
+- Show you the Bluesky post URL and record URI

 ### List Synced Directories